I-914, Application for T Nonimmigrant Status

 Use this form to request temporary immigration benefits if you are a victim of a severe form of trafficking in persons, also known as human trafficking.

-02/27/17.
-You can also use the 01/18/17 edition.
+12/02/21.
+We will publish a new edition of this form soon.
+Until then, you can continue using the 12/02/21 edition despite the expiration date.
 You can find the edition date at the bottom of the page on the form and instructions.

 Send your complete application package by mail to: